danipenaperez/spring-config-cloud-examples/README.md

 ## REFRESHING PROPERTIES
-The Server
+##Refreshing properties from locally Folder
-Has a watch mechanish, that if you change the value on some property file, the value will be updated quickly and served without restart.
+The Server has a watch mechanish, that if you change the value on some property file, the value will be updated quickly and served without restart.

-The client project request for properties after initialization, but if the configuration server change the properties values, the client needs to be notified, it is a problem.
-Stop the Configuration server, and chage the file myApp-dev.properties, in this way (f.e):
+Change the local property file with another value
 ```
 grettingMessage=this site is offline
 ```